Dessert for breakfast anyone?

 - Whisk maple syrup, sugar, salt and oil together until well combined.
 Whisk in ground oatmeal flour.

-- Fold in the nuts, coconut, dates, or chocolate chips until chunky mixture is formed.
+- Fold in the nuts, rest of oatmeal, coconut, dates, or chocolate chips until chunky mixture is formed.

 - Press firmly into lined cake pan if cutting into squares.